ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 # Supabase Auth with SSR 🚀

+## UPDATES

+- **Newest AI Package**: Updated to the latest AI package from Vercel.
+- **Langchain**: Upgraded to the newest version for better integration.
+- **Chat History**: Implemented chat history for a seamless user experience.
+- **Mobile Friendly Chat**: The chat dynamically adjusts the width and size based on screen size for a better mobile experience.
+- **Modern Professional Styles**: The `/auth` page has been updated with new styles for sign-in, sign-up, and reset password, providing a modern and professional look.

 Welcome to the Supabase Auth using SSR package repository!
 This project demonstrates seamless integration of authentication in Next.js projects utilizing Supabase's server-side rendering (SSR) capabilities.

 ## Table of Contents